 Learn how to operate a chainsaw to fell trees in this two-part chainsaw safety video series.
 Topics include choosing an appropriate saw, history of saws, safety features of saws, saw maintenance, how to run a saw, proper posture when using a saw, and avoiding hazardous situations.

-Dairy Safety Training Videos: Considering Human and Animal Safety
+Dairy Safety Training: Considering Human and Animal Safety

 Today’s dairy workforce needs to know how to handle large animals, operate specialized equipment, and deal with extreme weather conditions without harming themselves or animals.
 This video series “Considering Human and Animal Safety,”outlines best practices on how to safely and productively care for dairy cows while reducing risk of injury to yourself.